bcgov/ols-geocoder/INSTALL.md

 put the associated username and password into your maven settings.xml file, along with the correct URL.

-Alternatively, you can remove the -PtomcatDeploy,localhost from the maven command line, and just build the .war files and deploy them to tomcat manually using the tomcat manager gui.
+Alternatively, you can remove the -PtomcatDeploy,localhost from the maven command line, and just build the .war files and deploy them to tomcat manually using the Tomcat manager web UI.
 Note that there are two separate web applications that need to be deployed: ols-geocoder-web and ols-geocoder-admin.

 ## Bootstrap Configuration